 Jacob works within the Data Processing Unit, providing accurate entry and coding of qualitative and quantitative data.
 He also takes part in data collection, particularly in the form of phone interviews.
 He also provides support in other departments, offering aid to our project manager and administrative team as needed.
 Jacob holds a B.A. in Modern Languages and an MA in History.

-A Project Coordinator for statewide projects, Gloria manages and supports various aspects of large-scale consumer survey campaigns in aging and disabilities.
+A Senior Project Coordinator for statewide projects, Gloria manages and supports various aspects of large-scale consumer survey campaigns in aging and disabilities.
 She believes every email sent and revision made is meaningful because it is part of giving a voice to vulnerable populations.
 Prior to joining Vital Research, she worked in a variety of industries, including consulting, advertising, and project management.
 She has over ten years corporate and non-profit experience managing multifaceted projects, which demanded meticulous attention-to-detail, communication, and organizational skills as she led and/or collaborated with colleagues, vendors, and clients.
 Gloria holds a B.A. in Government and International Relations from Wesleyan University and has completed coursework for a M.Ed. at UCLA’s Graduate School of Education.